qu1j0t3/bnl_titan/TITAN2.md

     Opcode
     -----------------
-    0 0 0 0   D D D D   Destination register (A..N; attempting to load Z has no effect) X X X X   X X X X   Byte following instruction is the value to load
+    0 0 0 0   D D D D   Destination register (A..N; attempting to load Z will set flags but have no other effect) X X X X   X X X X   Byte following instruction is the value to load